biya-coin/biyaliquid-docs/.gitbook/developers/injectived/install.md

 ## Getting started with pre-built binaries

 At the moment, the only supported platform to run a pre-built `biyachaind` CLI is Linux x86_64.
-The pre-built binaries are available on the [Biyachain GitHub Releases page](https://github.com/biya-coin/biyachain-chain-releases/releases).
+The pre-built binaries are available on the [Biya Chain GitHub Releases page](https://github.com/biya-coin/biyachain-chain-releases/releases).

 ```bash
 wget https://github.com/biya-coin/biyachain-chain-releases/releases/download/v1.14.1-1740773301/linux-amd64.zip